-Since September 2019, every decision which has come to Cabinet, has been through the Cornwall Council decision wheel.
-The decision wheel is based on the Doughnut Economics model pioneered by Kate Raworth, which aims to balance the boundaries of a thriving society with those of a thriving planet.
-The goal is to find the sweet-spot wherein both can thrive, as threats to either could be potentially catastrophic.
+Since September 2019 every decision which has come to Cabinet has been through the CDDW which is based on the Doughnut Economics model pioneered by Kate Raworth.
+This aims to balance the boundaries of a thriving society with those of a thriving planet with the goal being to find the sweet spot wherein both can thrive, as threats to either could be potentially catastrophic.

-In addition to helping with the decision-making process, this exercise is helping build understanding of relevant social, economic and environmental concerns for the work that we do across a broad cross section of people involved in shaping the future direction if the work that we do.
-It is embedding a new way of thinking at the council, helping people understand the inter-connectedness of our lives with the environment in which we live by demonstrating the trade-offs between generating social, economic and environmental growth.
-It is focusing the limited resources of our decision-making structures onto the most relevant issues which, now, formally include the environment and our impact on it.
+The CDDW has been extremely successful in shaping the future direction of the Council’s work.
+It is embedding a new way of thinking, helping people understand the inter-connectedness of our lives with the environment in which we live by demonstrating the trade-offs between generating social, economic and environmental growth.
+It is focusing the resources of our decision-making structures onto the most relevant issues which now formally include the environment and our impact on it.
 It is helping to facilitate cross department working, breaking away from siloed thinking.

 How is the new approach being sustained?